willyvaessen/100DaysofCode/README.md

 the CSS Introduction.
 While all of that is mostly repeating what I've seen before, I will just consider it "Easy certificates" and good practice.

+## 4 October 2023

+I will be working on Sololearn today, but it's also about time that I start building something that is not tutorial related.